goharbor/harbor/docs/permissions.md

 | See project quotas                      | ✓             | ✓     | ✓         | ✓      | ✓             |
 | Edit project quotas  *                   |               |       |           |        |               |

-&ast; Only the Harbor system administrator can edit project quotas.
+&ast; Only the Harbor system administrator can edit project quotas and add new scanners.